George H. Crosby Manitou State Park

-George H. Crosby Manitou State Park is a state park of Minnesota, USA, located between Tettegouche State Park and Temperance River State Park on the North Shore of Lake Superior, near the communities of Little Marais and Finland.
+George H. Crosby Manitou State Park is a state park of Minnesota, US, located between Tettegouche State Park and Temperance River State Park on the North Shore of Lake Superior, near the communities of Little Marais and Finland.
 It is situated on the Manitou River and was intentionally left largely undeveloped.

 History

 The original 3320 acre of land on which this park sits were donated by George H. Crosby in 1955.
 The park was named both after Crosby and the river which it contains, the Manitou River.
 A decision was made to keep the park largely undeveloped, and thus it contains only backpacking campsites and not a traditional campground.
 It was the first backpacking campground in the state of Minnesota, and remains restricted to backpackers to this day.